juliansommer/site-astro/README.md

 # Site Astro

-This project is my personal site which uses Astro with React, TypeScript and Tailwind CSS.
+This project is my personal site which uses Astro with Preact, TypeScript and Tailwind CSS.
 It was previously created using Next.js, but for a bit of fun (and reduced bundle size), I migrated it to Astro.

 ## TODO

 - import sorting
 - bot protection
-- try preact for the motion parts